 The mission of the Quad City Conservation Alliance is to bring together organizations dedicated to the promotion of conservation and outdoor activities; to coordinate those activities, raise funds and conduct such business as necessary to provide for the activities which are supported by its members.

 Who is the QCCA?

-The Quad City Conservation Alliance (QCCA) is made up of five clubs that joined together in 1986 with a common goal of supporting conservation efforts within a 90-mile radius of the Quad Cities.
+The QCCA is made up of five clubs that joined together in 1986 with a common goal of supporting conservation efforts within a 90-mile radius of the Quad Cities.

-Each club within the alliance maintains their individual status as an organization.
-They have their own membership, conduct their own meetings and host individual events throughout the area the same way they did before the alliance formed.
+Each club within the alliance maintains its individual status as an organization.
+They have their own membership, conduct their own meetings, and host individual events throughout the area the same way they did before the alliance was formed.

 What makes us so unique?

 What makes the QCCA so unique is that although the individual clubs operate independently, the unified financial support they give to the community is much greater.

 So how does the QCCA raise so much money for conservation?